About this subject

 - Defend the need for the active management of intellectual property issues, scientific integrity and conflict of interest in a contemporary biomedical research context.

-- Compare the scientific and technical basis of selected advanced techniques in biomedical research.
+- Compare the scientific and technical bases of selected advanced techniques in biomedical research.